 After school snacks can be such a pain point for your kids if they're tired of eating the same thing every day.
-Try out these fun ideas from Britney that are delicious and easy to put together!
+Try out these fun ideas that are delicious and easy to put together!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.